 It’s not every day you can see dancing bears.
-Clark’s Trading Post started from humble beginnings in 1928 and has since grown to one of the White Mountain’s biggest family-friendly attractions.
-Nestled along the banks of the Pemigewasset River along Route 3 in Lincoln, Clark’s Trading Post has an abundance of activities for the young and young at heart.
+Clark’s Bears started from humble beginnings in 1928 and has since grown to one of the White Mountain’s biggest family-friendly attractions.
+Nestled along the banks of the Pemigewasset River along Route 3 in Lincoln, Clark’s has an abundance of activities for the young and young at heart.

 Over 90 Years of History